AndyButland/UmbracoMapper/ReadMe.md

 		},
 	  });

-DefaultValue is a field that if set will provide a value to any properties that aren't mapped.
+**DefaultValue** is a field that if set will provide a value to any properties that aren't mapped.
 It works by checking the value of the property after the mapping operation is complete.
 If it's null or the default value for the type (e.g. 0 for an integer), and a default value has been provided, the property value will be set to this default.

-Ignore can be added to a field and if set to true, it will not be mapped and retain it's default or previously set value
+**Ignore** can be added to a field and if set to true, it will not be mapped and retain it's default or previously set value

+**DictionaryKey** can be added with a string value of a dictionary key, which will be mapped to it's value

 #### Mapping Using Attributes